NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/Bug-List.md

 | 18 |ChakraCore| V1.11.24 | [chakra_report8](https://github.com/chakra-core/ChakraCore/issues/6589) | [Wen Yi](https://github.com/YiWen-y) | Rejected by developers ||

-## The bugs discovered by other fuzzers
+## Bugs exposed by other fuzzers
+JS engine bugs found by other fuzzers.
+This data corresponds to Figure 7 of the submitted paper.

 ### CodeAlchemist-discovered Bugs